21 days Combination Trip Bolivia & Chile

 - City tour and ecological wine tour in Santiago de Chile

-This adventurous trip starts in Santa Cruz de la Sierra in Bolivia and ends in Santiago de Chile in Chile.
+This adventurous trip starts in Santa Cruz de la Sierra in Bolivia and ends in Santiago de Chile.
 From Santa Cruz you visit N.P.
 Amboró.
-In Samaipata you start the Old Trade Route to Sucre, a little-travelled route through untouched nature.
+In Samaipata you start the Old Trade Road to Sucre, a little-travelled route through untouched nature.
 The Che Guevara tour is part of this.
 The colonial capital Sucre is known as the white city and is famous for its beautiful weaving art.
 On Sundays, a colourful traditional market is held in Tarabuco, well worth a visit.
 Via Potosí, also a colonial city, you travel to Uyuni and you reach the plateau of the Andes.
 In Uyuni you start a fantastic tour onto the salt flats of Uyuni, along volcanoes and coloured lakes and through N.P.
-Avaroa, which tour ends in San Pedro de Atacama, in the Atacama Desert in Chile.
+Avaroa, ending in San Pedro de Atacama in Chile.
 From Calama you fly to Santiago de Chile.

-During this trip you will travel at high altitude.
-To prevent as much as possible that you suffer from altitude sickness, the trip is composed in such a way that you travel step by step to higher altitude.
-That way your body can get used to the altitude.
+This trip takes you over high altitude.
+In order to prevent altitude sickness as much as possible, the trip has been composed in such a way that you travel to higher altitudes step by step.
+This allows your body to acclimatise.
 We advise you to read information about altitude sickness.

 Compose your own Bolivia and Chile trip.

-This is an example trip; you can adjust this combination trip Bolivia / Chile in consultation.
+This is a sample trip, you can adjust it in consultation.

 Route: Santa Cruz de la Sierra - Samaipata - La Higuera - Villa Serrano - Sucre - Tarabuco - Potosí - Uyuni - San Pedro de Atacama - Santiago de Chile